 - Listen to your staff.
 Don’t give lip service to communication.
 The people who are on the ground running your business have key insights and their opinions matter.
 Treat them that way.
 Act on their insights when doing so is practical or useful.
 Impersonal communication cannot substitute for in-person contact, so invite employees to talk to you in person.

 - Know the importance of culture integration.
 Business culture can make or break a job.
 Consider how an employee feels when they transition from a laid-back environment with lots of vacation time to an environment of micromanagement and too much work.
 The two business’s cultures must be a good fit.
 If they’re not, find ways to integrate the two cultures in a way that maximizes employee well-being.

 - Plan for changes in policies and benefits.
 Your staff will want to know if their benefits will change, or if they can still take a family vacation.
 Ensure shifts maximize benefits for employees wherever possible.
 Openly communicate about changes that may be poorly received and explain how these policy changes may be offset by other benefits.

 Following the transition, communication will continue to be key.
 You must be willing to openly discuss issues with your employees.
 It’s also critically important not to rush changes.
 And finally, respect the motivations of employees who choose to depart.
 Mergers can be tough and your staff must work to protect themselves.

 About Edgemont Capital

-Edgemont Capital Partners is a specialist healthcare investment banking firm.
-We focus on the needs of founder-owned and entrepreneur-run healthcare and life sciences companies in the lower middle and middle markets.
-Our world class transaction expertise is a result of our extensive and proven track record of success.
-We have advised on over 125 transactions representing more than $35 billion in combined value.
+Edgemont Capital Partners is a specialist healthcare investment banking firm providing the highest level of mergers and acquisitions advisory services to founder-owned and entrepreneur-run healthcare and life sciences companies in the lower middle and middle markets Our world class transaction expertise is a result of our extensive and proven track record of success.
+We have advised on over 150 transactions representing more than $60 billion in combined value.